sensu/sensu-docs-legacy/0.9/faq.md

 ## How do checks run (Ruby)?
-Checks can be run on the machine with external (machine supplied) and internal (Sensu supplied) Ruby.
+Checks can be run on the machine with system (machine supplied) and embedded (Sensu supplied) Ruby.
-The Sensu wrapper script should set internal/external with `EMBEDDED_RUBY`.
+The Sensu wrapper script should set system/embedded with `EMBEDDED_RUBY`.
 See `/etc/default/sensu` on your machine.

 ## My machine can't find Ruby, what to do?